10 Reasons Your Betta Fish Tank Gets Dirty Fast

 It can often feel like you’ve barely left your betta fish tank alone for a minute before the water starts to look cloudy.
 It is really important for the health of your fish that you don’t let the water become dirty, but why does it happen so fast?

-Dirty Gravel or Decorations
+Dirty Substrate or Decorations

 Make sure to properly rinse and clean any new decorations, particularly gravel, that you plan on placing inside your betta fish tank.